At a Glance

 ✨Tip Number 2

-Network with professionals in the criminal justice and healthcare sectors.
-Attend relevant workshops or seminars to connect with individuals who can provide insights or even referrals, which could give you an edge in the application process.
+Network with professionals in the field of prison healthcare and peer support.
+Attend relevant workshops or seminars to connect with others who share your passion and can provide insights into the role and its requirements.

 ✨Tip Number 3